furrtek/SiliconRE/Konami/052591/README.md

 Row descriptions:
 * ALUA ALUB: ALU inputs. # means immediate value.
 * Op: ALU operation.
-* s: Operation size, byte or Word.
 * Dst: Destination.
 * S/R: Shift/rotate operation.
-* I: Increment (ALU carry in).
+* I: ALU carry in. + means set, ~ means depends on previous result's sign.
-* Jump: Branch operation, if any.
+* Branch: Branch operation, if any.
-* RamU: Load RAM MSB register with current RAM byte
+* RamM: Load RAM MSB register with current RAM byte
 * Ext: External bus operations, if any.
-A means address bus is set, D means data bus (with Upper/Lower byte indication).
+A= means address bus is set, D= means data bus (with Upper/Lower byte indication).
 * Ctrl: Control of external bus.
 If "Apply" isn't mentioned, then the outputs are unchanged.
+* Next: Setting of future external control signals.
+Note that they affect NEXT cycles, if applied.

 # Configuration

-Access to internal RAM and external data only works when the START pin is low.
+Access to internal RAM and external RAM only works when the START pin is low.

-The PC is set to DB[5:0] by writing with AB9 high and BK (BANK) low.
-DB[7] locks(high) / unlocks(low) PC for program loading.
+When BK (BANK) is low, the main CPU can write to the internal RAM to load a program.
+The internal RAM can't be read back.
+The BK pin has no effect when the main CPU reads, external RAM will always be selected.
 Loading a program is done in groups of 5 bytes, the least-significant one of each instruction first.
 The last byte of a group only has its lower nibble used, effectively using 36 bits out of 40.
 The instruction is stored and the PC is incremented on every 5th byte write.

-External data can be loaded and read back when BK is high.
-The internal RAM can't be read back.
-The BK pin has no effect on reads, external RAM will always be selected.
+If BK is low and AB9 is high, the PC is selected instead of internal RAM.
+The main CPU can set it via DB[5:0].
+DB[7] locks(high) / unlocks(low) PC for program loading.

+When BK is high, the main CPU external RAM can be accessed.

-To start the program, the PC must be locked to the entry point by writing `0x80 | entrypoint` with AB9 high and BK low.
+To start the program, the PC must be locked to the entry point by writing `0x80 | entrypoint` with BK low and AB9 high.
 Then, the START pin must be set.

-It's up to the game's main CPU to stop the k052591 by clearing the START pin.
-Apparently, all programs use the OUT0 general-purpose output pin to signal this.
+It's up to the main CPU to stop the k052591 by clearing the START pin.
+Apparently, all programs signal this by using the OUT0 general-purpose output pin to trigger an interrupt.

 # Instructions